rayramsay/birbybot/slides/script.md

 Here are our lovely entities.

-Flickr gave us some cute bats in trees, but it also gave us some monks!
-Time for Cloud Vision API to get to work.
+Flickr gave us some cute bats, but it also gave us the wrong kind of bat!
+That's why we need Cloud Vision API.

 _[Control+backtick to switch focus to editor.]_